StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 By default `read_samples(m5_1s)` returns a NamedTuple with the results.

-Using `read_samples(m5_1s; output_format=:...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object (item 4 in above list).
+Using `read_samples(m5_1s, :...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object (item 4 in above list).

 ## Status